• ABOS

-The American Board of Optometry Specialties (ABOS) seeks to further the education, training and competence of optometrists by supporting member (and emerging) optometry specialty certification boards.
+The American Board of Optometry Specialties seeks to further the education, training and competence of optometrists by supporting optometry specialty certification boards and by educating the public about the benefits of optometry specialty certifications.

 ABOS has established national standards and requirements for optometry specialty certification boards similar to those of medical, osteopathic, dental and podiatry specialty certification boards.
 These standards are aligned with requirements for credentialing of specialists at Joint Commission accredited medical facilities.

-ABOS also seeks to further the education of the public about the optometry specialties available to them when making decisions about eye care.
+ABOS also educates the public about the optometry specialties available to them when making decisions about eye care.

 Current Member Specialty Boards